ElliotFreebairn/opengl-game-engine/README.md

-# Make Shift Game Engine
+# OpenGL Game Engine

-A minimal game engine built from scratch using OpenGL on Debian Linux.
-Inspired by [learnopengl.com](https://learnopengl.com/)
+Attempting to build a game engine from scratch, with the aim of improving my c++ and opengl knowledge Inspired by [learnopengl.com](https://learnopengl.com/)

-## My Tech Stack
+## Tech Details

 - **Language:** C+
-- **Graphics:** OpenGL
+- **Graphics API:** OpenGL
-- **OS:** Debian Linux
+- **Distro/OS:** Debian Linux
 - **Learning Resource:** [learnopengl.com](https://learnopengl.com/)

 ## Status

-Finished a tutorial from the resources mentioned above

-Currently creating a fully working 2D breakout game
+Finished the tutorials, building the game engine.

+3D functionality has been added and gimmicky abilities such as the user placing 3D squares based on mouse position.

+Working on adding UI and improving structure for game objects and player code.

 ## Libraries needed

 -lglfw -lGL -lGLU -lX11 -lpthread -lXrandr -lXi -ldl

+# Usage
+``make && ./program``